-Following the Cacao & Chocolate Trail in Madagascar: Chocolaterie Robert
+Following The Cacao & Chocolate & Trail in Madagascar: Chocolaterie Robert

 We all remember the first time we became aware of the wonderful complexity of fine flavour cacao.
 Mine came in the shape of a piece of “Sambirano Gold” chocolate from Willie’s Cacao.
 Citrus acidity, cranberry flavour notes.
 I was blown away by this first conscious experience, much like others before and after me.